AriFordsham/GHCWiki/type-functions-status.md

 **Current:**

+- Re-organise the representation of type instances a bit:

+  - Currently, `FamInst` and `IfaceFamInst` just copy some info from the type instance declarations.
+Let's change that and let them have rough match signatures.
+In the case of `IfaceFamInst`, only the actual type instances continues to hold the full information.  `IfaceFamInst` is just the rough match signature referring to the type instance.
+Thereby, move the old `IfaceFamInst` into `IFaceFamInstTy`.
+Then, `mi_fam_inst` gets the type `[IfaceFamInst]`, as the `IfaceDecl` no longer has a reference to `IfaceFamInst`, but only to `IFaceFamInstTy`.
 - Overlap check for data/newtype instances.

   1. Routine that checks two `FamInst`s for overlap.
 See comment in `FamInst.addLocalFamInst` for what is missing.